niallermoran/SocialAnalytics/README.md

 - The PowerShell script will create all resources required, including the resource group

-- It is important that you use a narrow seacrh term for 'twitter_search_term' as the twitter search api only returns 100 tweets at a time you will not get a good sample if the search term is not narrow.
+- It is important that you use a narrow search term for 'twitter_search_term' as the twitter search api only returns 100 tweets at a time you will not get a good sample if the search term is not narrow.
 For example, this sentiment analysis tool was orginally developed to help organisations with social analytics during the COVID-19 crisis.
 On it's own this term is very broad, so instead use COVID-19 Countryname to look for tweets specific to a certain country or COVID-19 brandname to search for tweets specific to a certain brand name.

 #### SetupVariables.json Format to be Created Locally: